Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 `combi_solving.py` supports adding arbitrary `BooleanExpression`s from `combi_expressions.py` as constraints.
-Also, it supports arbitrary univariate feature qualities (e.g., computed with `feature_qualities.py`) to formulate a univariate/linear objective function.
+Also, it supports arbitrary univariate feature qualities (e.g., computed with `feature_qualities.py`) to formulate a univariate (= linear) objective function.

 New functions for univariate feature qualities in `feature_qualities.py` should satisfy the following implicit interface: